Security News

 exit_code, raw_output = command_runner('ping 127.0.0.1', encoding=False)

 Note: for live output capture and threading, see stream redirection.
-If you want to run your application while command_runner gives back command output, the best way to go is queues / callbacks.
+If you want to run your application while command_runner gives back command output, the best way to achieve this is using queues / callbacks.

 command_runner can output a command output on the fly to stdout, eg show output on screen during execution.
 This is helpful when the command is long, and we need to know the output while execution is ongoing.
 It is also helpful in order to catch partial command output when timeout is reached or a CTRL+C signal is received.
 Example: